SergeyGorinenko/the-movie-objc/README.md

 2. TMMovieGalleryModule implements the VIPER design pattern;
 3. TMMovieDataProvider protocol demonstrates Dependency Injection technique;
 4. TMMovieGalleryLayout is an example of a compositional layout;
+5. Bottom refresh control NKRefreshControl for UICollectionView;
-5. Project configuration using xcconfigs.
+6. Project configuration using xcconfigs.